weiminghuaa/weiminghuaa.github.io/_posts/English/2023-02-18-new-concept-english-word3.md

 evidence ['evidәns] n.证据 (e.g., However, as the evidence began to accumulate, experts from the Zoo felt obliged to investigate, for the descriptions given by people who claimed to have seen the puma were extraordinarily similar.)
 > This evidence can prove your guilt.

 > He was released when the judge ruled there was no evidence against him.

 accumulate [ә'kju:mjuleit] v.积累，积聚 (e.g., )
 > As to-do things accumulated, the to-do list got longer and longer, and i got more and more pressures.

 > By investing wisely she accumulated a fortune.

 oblige [ә'blaidʒ] v.使…感到必须 (e.g., )
 > As job opportunities became less than before, i felt obliged to get a postgraduate degree as soon as possible.

-> he suffered a serious injury that obliged him to give up work.
+> He suffered a serious injury that obliged him to give up work.

 hunt [hʌnt] n.追猎；寻找；v.打猎 (e.g., The hunt for the puma began in a small village where a woman picking blackberries saw 'a large cat' only five yards away from her.)
 > Only rich men are able to have time and money to hunt in Africa.

 > Lions sometimes hunt alone.

 > She is still hunting for a new job.

 blackberry ['blækbәri] n.黑莓 (e.g., )